ORTHOPEDIC SURGEONS LOCATED IN ATLANTA & WOODSTOCK, GA

 Ankle fractures affect people of all ages and can occur during sports and motor vehicle accidents, or simply from a misstep while walking.
-Foot and ankle specialist Paul Spiegl, MD, and the team at Perimeter Orthopaedics, PC offer comprehensive care for ankle fractures at their modern facility in Atlanta, Georgia.
+Foot and ankle specialist Paul Spiegl, MD, and the team at Perimeter Orthopaedics, PC offer comprehensive care for ankle fractures at their modern facility in Atlanta and Woodstock, Georgia.
 If you think you have an ankle fracture, call or book an appointment online today.

 An ankle fracture is commonly known as a broken ankle.
 These fractures can range in severity from a single crack in one bone to multiple breaks that force the ankle joint out of place.

 - Fibula, which is the smaller bone in your lower leg

 - Talus, which is a small bone that sits beneath the tibia and fibula

 An injury that causes an ankle fracture may also damage one or more of the ligaments that hold these bones together and stabilize the ankle.
 Ligament injuries are sprains.

 What are the symptoms of an ankle fracture?

 Most ankle fractures cause immediate, intense pain at the time of injury.
 Depending on the type and severity of the fracture, you might not be able to bear weight on the injured foot.